-- 2021 Ms. Yik convicted of insider dealing - She was a person connected with TeleEye acted as selling shareholder's representative in negotiations with buyer + involved in negotiating takeover - That information was "specific information" + not generally known not in dispute - Material impact on share price was shown - Was ample evidence that Ms. Yik knew the information was inside information - 2 other defendants also convicted they dealt in TeleEye shares having information they knew was inside information which they received from someone they knew to be connected with TeleEye - In s.
-213 proceedings, court ordered payment of HK\$13 mln to share sale counterparties
+- 2021 Ms. Yik convicted of insider dealing - She was a person connected to TeleEye acted as seller's representative in negotiations with buyer + involved in negotiating takeover - That information was "specific information" + not generally known not in dispute - Material impact on share price was shown - Ample evidence that Ms. Yik was aware the information was inside information - 2 other defendants also convicted they dealt in TeleEye shares having information they knew was inside information which they received from someone they knew to be connected with TeleEye - In s.
+213 proceedings, court ordered payment of HK\$13 million to share sale counterparties